SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 Also not uncommon it is that the custom modifications are then added to the next release.

+### 20200816

+The August 2020 campaign used a configuration with the default GEANT4+LArSoft settings from `icaruscode` `v08_62_01`, which unfortunately do not include TPC wires.
+This triggered the [September 2020](#20200816) campaign.

+This campaign was set with 1'000'000 photons in each (5 cm)^3^ voxel, for 74 x 77 x 394 voxels.
+Each job processed 1850 voxels, for a campaign including 1214 jobs.
+Jobs mostly took 2 days or less, but some nodes managed not to fit into 3 days wall-clock, which caused the change in the official configuration to request 96 wall clock hours.

+Note that the interaction between `project.py` and dCache was affected by severe slowdown.

+### 20200925

+The September 2020 campaign used a configuration with the default GEANT4+LArSoft settings from `icaruscode` `v09_04_01`, with modifications to incude steel reflectivity and to leave the TPC wires in the geometry.
+In fact, usually TPC wires are removed when running the GEANT4 simulation because they cause a dramatic slow down in the processing, for very limited physics effects.
+When simulating the scintillation photon propagation, thought, the wires occlude _at least_ 15% of the viewport of PMT (up to 100% for extremely high incidence angles).
+This effect can't be ignored.

+This campaign was a rerunning of the [August 2020 campaign](#20200816), set with the same 1'000'000 photons in each (5 cm)^3^ voxel, and 74 x 77 x 394 voxels.
+Jobs mostly took 2.5 days, but some nodes managed not to fit into 4 days wall-clock, which is a pretty hard limit in the current grid.
+[Vito Di Benedetto](mailto:vito@fnal.gov) helped us with identifying the best-performing noded in FermiGrid to submit the recovery jobs, but for the future the number of voxels per job should be decreased (was 1850) and the number of jobs increased accordingly (was 1214).
+The settings used for this campaign have been integrated in `icaruscode` `v09_05_00`.

+Note that the interaction between `project.py` and dCache was again affected by severe slowdown and critical failures, which made bookkeeping harder.

 Questions and answers
 ----------------------